mitra42/dweb/docs/Roadmap.rst

 * JAVASCRIPT: Turn incoming dates in JSON into JS date (though can compare strings)
 * SECURITY: Verify signatures in JS
 * APP: Browser plugin that recognizes URLs
+* REFACTOR StructuredBlock has to handle different kinds of sub-pointers which means "hash" may need table and hash in .hash

 Waiting on
 ----------